Licensed to practice in California and accepts 8 insurances. Specializes in Depression, Trauma and PTSD and 3 more.

 In recognizing the challenges and complexities of today's changing world and at the many roles we are called upon to fulfill, I know the importance of being able to give my clients a safe place to talk.
 I help my clients explore and uncover issues that have contributed to feelings of depression and anxiety and work to bring joy back into their lives.
 Although many individuals don't identify trauma in their history, in over 25 years of practice I have found being attuned to my clients past experiences helpful in improving the present.
 In addition to treating anxiety and depression, I am trained in trauma treatments both CPT (Cognitive Processing Therapy) and TFCBT (Trauma Focused Cognitive Therapy).
 I also utilize a Cognitive Behavioral Therapy approach that allows for identifying and challenging unhelpful thoughts, beliefs, and patterns of behavior that often keep us stuck.
 The path to recognizing and challenging our thoughts and beliefs can help change our perspective and allow for experiencing ourselves and relationships in a more satisfying way.

 I enjoy working with clients who are ready and willing to do the work in and outside of the therapy session.
 I have found clients that make the most progress are consistent in utilizing tools in different areas of their lives where they have felt either ineffective or stuck.
-It is my goal to help my clients find the right approaches they feel are the best fit for them and they see value in.
+It is my goal to help my clients find the right approaches they feel are the best fit and they see value in.

 Cognitive Processing (CPT)